UP govt clears illegal Rohingya camps from its land in Delhi | Law-Order

 UP govt clears illegal Rohingya camps from its land in Delhi

-The Uttar Pradesh government on Thursday got a piece of its land allegedly encroached by Rohingya refugees in Delhi cleared, according to officials.The 2.10 hectare land estimated worth Rs 97 crore lies in Madan Khadar area of the national capital near Noida and belongs to the Irrigation Department of UP, the officials said.UP Jal Shakti Minister Mahendra Singh, who instructed the removal of the encroachment, shared a video of the early morning action on social media.Illegal Rohingya camps removed from the land belonging to the Irrigation Department in Madanpur Khadar at 4 am.
+The Uttar Pradesh government on Thursday got a piece of its land in Delhi cleared of encroachment allegedly done by Rohingya refugees, according to officials.The 2.10 hectare land estimated worth Rs 97 crore lies in Madan Khadar area of the national capital near Noida and belongs to the Irrigation Department of Uttar Pradesh, they said.UP Jal Shakti Minister Mahendra Singh shared a video of the early morning action on social media, purportedly showing multiple earth-movers razing temporary shelters and walls to the ground.Illegal Rohingya camps removed from the land belonging to the Irrigation Department in Madanpur Khadar at 4 am.

 - Country: